This blog may contain affiliate links. Read our disclosure policy for more info.

 For those who don’t have a campervan or tent, you cannot stay at the Waipu Caves.
 However, there are lots of great places to stay nearby!
 Below are a few great options that are close to the caves and suited to most travel budgets!

 Harbourside Getaway – The Harbourside Getaway is a great choice located just north of the Waipu Caves along the coast.
-This beautiful house can sleep up to 4 people and comes with lots of extras such as kayak, dingy, and large outdoor bbq.
+This beautiful house can sleep up to 4 people and comes with lots of extras such as a kayak, dingy, and a large outdoor bbq.

-TayFord Cottage – The TayFord Cottage is one fo the closest accommodation options to the Waipu Caves and sleeps up to four people.
+TayFord Cottage – The TayFord Cottage is one of the closest accommodation options to the Waipu Caves and sleeps up to four people.
 The two-bedroom villa is beautiful and starts at $170 NZD per night for two people.

 If the above suggestions are not in your price range then the best place to look is in the town of Whangarei.
 Here you can find lots of accommodation options for all budgets.
 In the town, there are also some cool things to do including visiting cool waterfalls and parks.